mattbachmann/ps-react-fundamentals/notes-2.md

 * NextJS or CreateReactApp as CLI
 * For NextJS:
-    * root component _app.js and index.js start page
+    * root component _app.js and index.js start page.
+No index.html

 ## Styling in NextJS
 * 4 global styling create a _document.js file, because NextJS has no index.html for style links